 Considering the drastic changes the world has undergone since 2013’s Vanishing Point, Mudhoney felt it was time to get political with their music.
 Though they’ve flirted with such themes before [see 2006’s “Hard-On For War”], Turner says frontman Mark Arm couldn’t look away when writing lyrics for Digital Garbage.

-In honour of the band making it over the hill, Noisey asked Steve Turner to rank the band’s previous ten albums.
+In honor of the band making it over the hill, Noisey asked Steve Turner to rank the band’s previous ten albums.
 He seemed quite happy to do it.

 Steve Turner: Well, we don’t play much from this record these days.
 And I think it’s telling that we don’t play these songs, since it’s not a very old record.
 I think that it’s less successful in our minds.
 This sounds bad, but I think we were overambitious and there were maybe too many people involved.
 At the time, we were just recording on weekends.
 In my mind it felt like a good idea to have some variety, and record with a different person on those weekends.
 Like it would switch up some sounds, at least.
 But it got confusing.
 I liked the horns, but we didn’t need them that much.
 It was an interesting, experimental mode that we were in for those two albums: Since We've Become Translucent and Under A Billion Suns.
 I think of them as companion pieces.